shntnu/2023_12_JUMP_data_only_vignettes/explanations/FAQ.md

 ### Do JCPs within either the CRISPR or ORF datasets refer to the same gene?

 In CRISPR, each JCP ID corresponds to a different gene.
 But in ORF there are frequently multiple reagents representing the same gene.
-In this case, we compute consensus profiles at the gene level (more info [here](https://github.com/jump-cellpainting/morphmap/issues/178)).
+In this case, we compute consensus profiles at the gene level (more info here [(private github)](https://github.com/jump-cellpainting/morphmap/issues/178)).

 ### What are the identifiers for negative controls?